zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ##### For liferay-ui:icon usage

-Replace `<liferay-ui:icon iconCssClass="icon-user">` with
-`<liferay-ui:icon icon="user" markupView="lexicon" />`
+Replace `<liferay-ui:icon iconCssClass="icon-user">` with `<liferay-ui:icon icon="user" markupView="lexicon" />`

-##### For JS generated icons
+##### For JavaScript-generated icons

 Those manually generating FontAwesome icon html can use the `Liferay.Util.getLexiconIconTpl('user')` API.
 For example, the previous call would return the html code for a user svg icon.

-##### For direct html within jsps
+##### For direct HTML within JSPs

 Developers directly using icons in jsps can either use the `liferay-ui:icon` tag as explained above or the `clay:icon` one to generate svg-based icons instead.

 ##### For non-controlled code

 If you don't have access to the content that uses the icon fonts or you don't want to update the code or content, you can include the fonts in your Themes.

 During the 7.2 upgrade process, the theme upgrade assistant prompts developers to keep FontAwesome as part of the Theme.
 Themes that already include the icon fonts won't be affected and will continue to work in 7.3.

 #### Why was this change made?

 This change was made to save bandwidth and increase performance of your sites by not serving unnecessary files.

 ---------------------------------------